grisu/grython/README.md

 ---------------------

 * Sun Java (version >= 6)
-* (recommended) the [NeSI-tols installer package](http://code.ceres.auckland.ac.nz/downloads/nesi/nesi-tools-installer.jar) (make sure you check the *'grython'* option and put [install_dir]/bin in you system path -- in Windows this should be done for you, you might have to logout and login again to see the changes in your %PATH% environment variable)
+* (recommended) the [NeSI-tols installer package](http://code.ceres.auckland.ac.nz/downloads/nesi/nesi-tools-installer.jar) (make sure you check the *'grython'* option and put [install_dir]/bin in you system path -- in Windows this should be done already done for you by the installer, you might have to logout and login again to see the changes in your %PATH% environment variable)
 * or (for advanced users/developers) the Grisu jython jar:
   * [stable](http://code.ceres.auckland.ac.nz/stable-downloads/grisu-jython.jar) or
   * [dev](http://code.ceres.auckland.ac.nz/snapshot-downloads/grisu-jython-dev.jar)